 My grandfather served in World War I in the Italian Army when he was eighteen years old.
 He later emigrated from Italy to America in 1921.
 His wife and young son followed his journey to this land of opportunity a few years later.
 They had five children and all three of their sons volunteered to serve in the United States Military- one, made a life-long career in the U.S. Army.
-Growing up, my mother, sister and I lived with my grandparents, and I remember my uncle coming home from leave always sharply dressed in his uniform.
+Growing up, my mother, sister and I lived with my grandparents, and I remember my uncle coming home sharply dressed in his uniform.
 Military service was a natural part of our lives and deeply respected.

 I grew up watching the Vietnam War escalate on television as the entire country revolted and evolved.
 It was an incredible time of drastic changes, protests, uprisings and tragedies.
 I remember watching the nightly news- the countless, flag-draped coffins carried off planes every night as cities across the nation erupted into violence.
 It was a time of great discontent- it was visceral- and it seemed to affect everyone on some level, including me.